multiscale/muscle3/docs/source/profiling.rst

 parallel model runs on aren't used, they're still allocated and you're still paying for them.

-If all your models spend most of their time waiting, then your models do relatively little work in between sending and receiving messages.
+If all your models spend most of their time communicating, then your models do relatively little work in between sending and receiving messages.
 In that case, either MUSCLE3 needs to be optimised, or perhaps your coupling is simply too tight to do over a network connection and you should consider integrating the